 Centerville is a very small town located in the state of Indiana.
 With a population of 2,576 people and three constituent neighborhoods, Centerville is the 179th largest community in Indiana.

-Unlike some towns, Centerville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Centerville are a mix of both white- and blue-collar jobs.
+Centerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Centerville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Centerville who work in office and administrative support (16.43%), healthcare (11.48%), and management occupations (9.54%).

-The percentage of adults in Centerville who are college-educated is close to the national average for all communities of 21.84%: 17.57% of the adults in Centerville have a bachelor's degree or advanced degree.
+In terms of college education, Centerville is nearly on par with the US average for all cities of 21.84%: 17.57% of adults 25 and older in Centerville have a bachelor's degree or advanced degree.

 The per capita income in Centerville in 2010 was $22,201, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $88,804 for a family of four.
 However, Centerville contains both very wealthy and poor people as well.

 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Centerville include Irish, English, Italian, and Scottish.

 The most common language spoken in Centerville is English.
 Other important languages spoken here include Korean and Spanish.